Vanilla-OS/website/index.md

         <div class="hero-text">
             <h2>Immutable..</h2>
             <p>..but also not.</p>
-            <p>Vanilla OS is an on-demand immutable distribution, the system is read only to prevent unwanted changes and corruption from third party applications or a faulty update.
-Some paths are still writable, such as the home directory, this allows the user to keep their files and ensure the normal functioning of applications.</p>
+            <p>Vanilla OS is an immutable operating system, core parts of the system are locked down to prevent unwanted changes and corruption from third party applications or a faulty update.
+Some paths are still writable, such as the home and configurations directories, this allows the user to keep their files and ensure the normal functioning of applications.</p>
-            <p>Do you have to make changes to the system?
-No problem, this is where on-demand immutability comes in!
-You can temporarily make the system writable, make the changes you need and then return it to its original state.</p>
+            <p>Core components are only updated via controlled and atomic transactions, which are applied only on success and made available on reboot.</p>
+            <p>Need to install a component in the core system?
+No problem, you can open a transactional shell at any time, make your changes and let the system apply them atomically!</p>
             <a href="https://documentation.vanillaos.org/" class="button button-secondary">
                 Learn More <span class="material-icons-outlined">chevron_right</span>
             </a>